keatinl1/Active-Suspension-Controller/README.md

 Figure 4: Bode plot of closed-loop system
 </p>

-It can be seen that the gain marign is 6dB and the phase margin is 102deg.
+It can be seen that the gain margin is 6dB and the phase margin is 102deg.
 A compensator would help to make these margins more desireable, a larger gain margin and a smaller phase margin.